 Network model makes use of the one to many relationships approach using the records and sets for the data records.
 In this model, multiple branches are allocated for the low-level structures while the branches that are connected by multiple nodes will be represented as the high-level structures.
 Network modelling method is one of the models that is providing an efficient way to retrieve the information and perform the organisation of the data efficiently.
-It is

 providing the way or means to increase business performance by allowing it to be looked at in multiple ways.